-There are several ways to help reduce suicide incidents – save our love ones from taking their own lives.
-However, this article does not really replace the appropriateness of counselling process or other psychological health services.
+There are several ways to help reduce suicide incidents – save our loved ones from taking their own lives.
+However, this article does not really replace the appropriateness of counseling process or other psychological health services.
 This article only contains helpful tips but not psychological intervention.
-The author would like to emphasize the importance of seeking professional help when problems persist in high degree.
+The author would like to emphasize the importance of seeking professional help when problems persist in a high degree.

 Reduce suicide rate by:

 Most of the suicide incidents among adolescents happen when an adolescent clings to negative thoughts.
 Negative thinking pattern is a powerful cause of the negative behavior.
 To help adolescents from taking undesirable decisions, let’s change their thinking pattern.
 Let’s find ways to make them happy and have a positive outlook on life.